top of page

 Summary

-Over 30 years, the analyzed strategy had two losing years, which is an outstanding result for a Stockpicker strategy.
-The Max Drawdown was a very low level in the context of long-term investment strategies.
+Over a 31-year period, the analyzed strategy experienced only two losing years, which is an exceptional outcome for a Stockpicker strategy.
+The maximum drawdown remained very low, particularly when considering long-term investment strategies.

 The R2 Turbo strategy is a Stockpicker strategy that demonstrates high efficiency, low risk, and great stability over the long term.
-Its strengths outweigh its weakness, which is the challenge of applying it to smaller accounts.
+Its strengths outweigh its weaknesses, making it challenging to apply to smaller accounts.
 Such reversal strategies should form the foundation of a good portfolio for trading US stocks.

 What do you receive in the package for this strategy?